-The findings from Hypothesis 1 were obtained using regression analytical tool on SPSS and it revealed that the constant access to loans and credit facilities contributes 78 % to the variation of the dependent variable Poverty reduction.
-The findings also revealed that there is a statistically significant "effect of access to loans and credit facilities on poverty reduction in Nigeria" as a result of the p-value of 0.000 < 0.05 and a $F{observed}$ 1874.748 > $F{critical}$ 3.85 and a value of 1.204 in the unstandardized coefficient meaning that Access to loans and credit facilities has a 120.4 % effect on Poverty reduction in developing countries like Nigeria, this is enough to reject the null hypothesis and assert that "access to loans and credit facilities has a statistically significant effect on poverty reduction in developing countries like Nigeria."
-This finding is consistent with what Bakari et al. (2019) found in their study conducted on "an examination of the impact of financial inclusion on poverty reduction: empirical evidence from sub-Saharan Africa, where they examined 49 sub-Saharan countries using a static panel data model to analyze data and found that financial inclusion is a viable tool for poverty reduction strategy in Sub-Saharan African countries and that of Koulibali and Yogo (2016) in their study of the effect of financial services on poverty reduction in developing countries using random and fixed effect model.
-They revealed that improved access to financial service significantly reduces poverty especially in countries with macroeconomic instability.
+The findings from Hypothesis 1 were obtained using a regression analytical tool on SPSS and revealed that the constant Access to Loans and Credit Facilities contributes 78% to the variation of the dependent variable Poverty Reduction.
+The findings also revealed that there is a statistically significant "effect of access to loans and credit facilities on poverty reduction in Nigeria" as a result of the P value of .000<0.05 and a Fobserved 1874.748>Fcritical 3.85 and a value of 1.204 in the unstandardized coefficient, meaning that Access to Loans and Credit Facilities has a 120.4% effect on Poverty Reduction in developing countries like Nigeria; this suffices to reject the null hypothesis and assert that "Access to loans and credit facilities has a statistical significant effect on Poverty reduction in developing countries like Nigeria".
+This finding is consistent with what Bakari et al. (2019) found in their study conducted on "an examination of the impact of financial inclusion on poverty reduction: an empirical evidence from Sub-Saharan Africa, where they examined 49 sub-Saharan countries using a static panel data model to analyze data and found that financial inclusion is a viable tool for a poverty reduction strategy in Sub-Saharan African countries, and that of Koulibali and Yogo (2016) in their study of the effect of financial services on poverty reduction in developing countries using the random and fixed effect model.
+They revealed that an improved access to financial services significantly reduces poverty, especially in countries with macroeconomic instability.